-Does your employer offer a retirement plan like a 401k, 457 deferred compensation plan or 403b?
+Does your employer offer a retirement plan like a 401(k), 403(b) or 457 deferred compensation plan?

 Keep in mind that the employer match may be subject to a vesting schedule.
 Withdrawals are taxed as ordinary income and, if taken prior to age 59½, they may be subject to a 10% penalty.
 Investing is subject to market risk, including possible loss of principal.

 Give yourself a raise through your retirement plan

 If you don’t contribute to your retirement plan, neither does your employer – and that potential benefit is left on the table.
 Not getting your company’s matching contribution is like volunteering to take a cut in benefits.